StarWishsama/Comet-Bot/README_en.md

 # Comet-Bot

-Just a bot.
+This project powered by high efficiency bot framework, [Mirai](https://github.com/mamoe/mirai).

-This bot is under heavy develop now, Many feature may not work as well.
+This bot is under heavy develop now, Many features may **not work as expected**.

 **All development is for learning, DO NOT use it for illegal purposes**